TmLev/hpc-hw/1-knapsack/readme.md

   ![small-absolute](plots/small-tests-absolute.png)

 * However, there is a remarkable difference for medium tests.
-  As can be seen below, single thread requires too much time on tests 6 and 10 to be compared against multithreaded run.
+  As can be seen below, single thread requires too much time on tests 6 and 10 to be compared against multithreaded runs.

   ![medium-absolute](plots/medium-tests-absolute.png)